 isle of wight : a foodie haven fit for a queen

 A foodie havenThe Isle of Wight is not the only place in the UK to produce garlic but, by general consensus, it grows the best thanks largely to its long sunlight hours, high light intensity reflected from the sea and fertile soil.
 Isle of Wight garlic is not only shipped to London’s top restaurants, but also to France and Italy.
 Visitors to the Garlic Farm shop can buy all manner of pungent products, pickles, relishes and even garlic beer.
-Every August the island hosts a popular, weekend long Garlic Festival attracting an average 25,000 visitors.
+Every August the island hosts a weekend long Garlic Festival attracting an average 25,000 visitors.

 |